 4. CROS Pure Charge & Go Nx transmitter is specially made for rechargeable hearing aids.
 Compatible hearing aids with this transmitter are

-Mrs Minaxi Lahoria is my 48yrs old patient who has tinnitus problem, she is unable to sleep or concentrate on anything because of this problem.
+Mrs. Minaxi Lahoria is my 48yrs old patient who has a tinnitus problem, she is unable to sleep or concentrate on anything because of this problem.
 She is feeling it very uncomfortable to carry out her everyday routine.
-She has already taking a lot of medicines for this problem and nothing seems to work.
-She consulted me in despair seeking solution.
-After detailed evaluation and explaining her about tinnitus, she was recommended pure 2px hearing aids to solver her concerns.
+She has already taken a lot of medicines for this problem and nothing seems to work.
+She consulted me in despair seeking a solution.

 What is tinnitus?